-The national level: Made up of different ministries with different functions and tasks.
+- The national level: Made up of different ministries with different functions and tasks.
 The ministries linked to Vocational Education Training and Adult Education are: Ministry of education and culture (main body responsible for the educational system), the Ministry of Agriculture (responsible for training in the agricultural sector), the Ministry of the Economy (it takes part in lifelong learning and recognition of informal training) the Ministry of Employment (it participates in apprenticeship programmes) and the Ministry of Justice (it supports educational programmes for the integration of specific groups).
-A total of 5 ministries are involved in the management of VET at a national level.

-• Sectorial level: a second organisational level of VET is sectorial and they run national skill centres that represent a specific economic sector.
+A total of 5 ministries are involved in the management of VET at a national level. - Sectorial level: a second organisational level of VET is sectorial and they run national skill centres that represent a specific economic sector.
 These types of actors are only found in Holland, so that they cannot be compared in tasks and functions with another known actor.
 In total there are 19 centres with these characteristics called Kennijcentrum Beroepsnderwijs Bedrijfsleuen (KBB) which act as a nexus between educational planning and the world of work.
 These centres are linked together, have existed since 1954 and it was in 1996, with the application of the WEB, that they defined and homogenised their composition and functions.
 These centres are made up of businesspersons, trade union representatives and educational centres of a specific productive branch.
 The KBB have diverse functions of major importance in the country's VET system, such as developing professional qualifications, creating a large enough network of companies from the sector so that all the students in the system have the training in workplaces.
-They are also responsible for the increase in quality and professionalization of the studies linked to their branch, defining professional profiles of the sector so that later the competent public administrations can transform these profiles into qualifications to be integrated into training plans and watch over the homogenisation of the quality and level of the exams in the linked qualifications.
+They are also responsible for the increase in quality and professionalization of the importance in the country's developing professional qualifications, creating a large enough network of companies from the sector system have the training in so that all the students in the functions of major workplaces.